 Logistics: Delivery and Return

 Parcel service providers are facing new challenges as a result of the e-commerce boom and accompanying developments.
 Increased B2C traffic has resulted in higher total shipping costs as deliveries become more decentralized with smaller quantities per stop.
 Another important factor affecting these rising shipping costs is the rate of returns experienced by many online shops.
-Germans are returns champions: 53% of online beauty and personal care shoppers expect limitless free postal returns, according to a 2016 A.T.
-Kearney survey.
+Germans are returns champions: According to the PWC ”Total Retail 2018“ study, 70% of online shoppers expect limitless free postal returns or the option to return to shop at any other place of convenience.
 Because of these increasing customer demands, innovative delivery methods could prove vital for online companies seeking to stay ahead of the competition, especially solutions that take sustainability and the environment into account.
 Businesses who provide innovative solutions to these emerging issues will find themselves with a distinct advantage in the German marketplace.

 Click and Collect

 Many stationary retailers offer customers the option to order online and pick up their products in-store. ‘’Click and Collect,” the do-it-yourself version of same-day delivery, is also becoming more popular among consumers.
-In fact, 16%of Germans report having used this method of pick-up; 31% of those that did not stated the lack of a click-and-collect option with their preferred retailer as the main reason.
-This signals a clear growth opportunity for online shops seeking a new competitive advantage in the e-commerce industry.
+According to a study of the software manufacturer JDA and the market research institute YouGov, 28%of Germans report having used this method of pick-up in 2017.

 German consumers like to research online and purchase offline (ROPO), with retailers using a multichannel strategy to increase the number of visitors to their stores.
 Established retailers with their own traditional sales networks used to be at a comparative disadvantage to pure internet players, but today they are gaining a competitive advantage with Click and Collect, underscoring the role of online retail as a significant driver for offline business.
 Despite an initial one-channel focus, more and more online merchants are becoming active in multi-distribution channels like Click and Collect.
-In fact, the EHI Retail Institute in Köln reported a growth in Click and Collect services in 2015, with almost one in five online shops offering this multi-channel service.
+Some 39% of retailers already offer the service or plan to do so in the near future.